“Nobody Died At Sandy Hook”

 “A little girl is at the front of the conga line of students led by a police woman in uniform.
 But she is missing in Shannon’s ‘iconic’ photograph.” pg.
 47

-That’s because they’re two different photos capturing two different groups of students being evacuated from the school.
-None of these children are seen in Shannon’s other photograph.
-Because they’re different kids.
+That’s because they are, in fact, two different photos showing two separate groups of students being evacuated from the school.
+None of these children appear in Shannon’s other photograph—because they’re different kids.

 “If this was taken in real time under emergency conditions, how could she have taken more than one?” pg.
 47